 In addition to her law practice, Ms. Moore is the founder and board chair of Emerge Kentucky, a nonprofit focused on training women to run for elected office.
-To date, Emerge Kentucky has trained nearly 200 women and 27 currently serve in office with 61% winning in the 2016 Election.
+To date, Emerge Kentucky has trained over 220 women and 35 currently serve in office with 61% winning in the 2016 Election.
 Ms. Moore also served as the Chair of the Kentucky Democratic Party from 2007 to 2009.
 She is currently on the boards of Emerge Kentucky (Founder and Chair), Emerge America, AAJ, and KJA, and is a member of the Kentucky Supreme Court Rules Committee.

-In recognition of her work, the Kentucky Bar Association named her Kentucky’s Outstanding Young Lawyer.
+In recognition of her work, Kentucky Monthly named Ms. Moore one of “Top 25 Women Attorneys in Kentucky” and Business First named her one of the “Top 40 Under 40” to watch.
+The Women Lawyer’s Association of Jefferson County named her 2016 member of the year and the Kentucky Bar Association named her Kentucky’s Outstanding Young Lawyer.
 She has also received the Outstanding Young Professional Alumni Award from the University of Kentucky College of Law and her alma mater, Transylvania University, recognized her as the Outstanding Young Alumni.
-Kentucky Monthly named her one of “Top 25 Women Attorneys in Kentucky” and Business First named her one of the “Top 40 Under 40” to watch.
 Today’s Woman magazine featured her in the September 2006 issue as one of eight Louisville “Way to Go Woman” honorees.
 That same month the cover story for the weekly Louisville magazine, Velocity, profiled her legal accomplishments.
 Recently, Alpha Kappa Alpha, Inc. awarded her the Coretta Scott King Spirit of Ivy Award in recognition of her work for the betterment of the citizens and community.